Pritchard

 SOURCE INFORMATION: 1871 Wales Census.
 Data imaged from the National Archives, London, England.
 Source information: RG10/5573; Registration district: Builth; Sub-registration district: Abergwessin.

-By the 1851 census, David (now listed as a 62 year-old quarryman, with a "t" now added to his last name) and Gwen are living in Hafod in Treflys.
+Most early records list David's last name as "Prichard," the traditional spelling, like his probable father, but by 1851 the modern spelling of the family name, "Pritchard," was being used.
+By the 1851 census, David is listed as a 62 year-old quarryman, and has the "t" now added to his last name, living with Gwen at Hafod in Treflys.
 Elinore is a 23 year-old house servant, living "a few doors" from David and Gwen.
 Their daughter Margaret lives farther away as a 25-year old housekeeper.
 As for the male children, William (23) and John (as "John Prichard," still the old spelling, age 19) are listed as an unmarried servants, but Thomas (16) is apprenticing as a blacksmith.
 David's brother, John had died, and his wife Margaret was living alone as a widow.

 According to the England and Wales Civil Registration Index: 1837-1983, David died in September of 1872, around the age of 83, in Treflis, the district of Builth, Breconshire Radnorshire.
 Gwen died at age 91, during the month of March, 1881, in the same area (as did her sister-in-law, Margaret Pritchard, age 89, who is on the same page of the index as Gwen).
 They had lived long, hard-working lives, and witnessed the rise of the Industrial Revolution